Akselera Tech

 Case Study 3: IT Support Company — CPL Dropped from $107 to $59

 A local IT support company offering managed services, break-fix repair, and network support for small and mid-size businesses.
-The company was running Google Ads but experiencing frustratingly high cost per lead with a large portion of inquiries coming from consumers looking for personal computer help rather than business IT services.
+They were running Google Ads, but at $107 per lead, the economics were barely sustainable.

 Two focused changes made the difference: